Cat Quality of Life Calculator - Feline Wellness Assessment Tool

 Frequently Asked Questions About Cat Quality of Life Assessment

+- How accurate are quality of life assessments?
 Quality of life assessments provide valuable objective data but should be combined with veterinary evaluation and professional judgment.
 They're most accurate when used consistently over time to track trends rather than making decisions based on single assessments.

+- Should I continue expensive treatments if quality scores are low?
 Quality of life scores help guide treatment decisions, but financial considerations, prognosis, and family circumstances are also important factors.
 Discuss all aspects with your veterinarian to make informed choices.

+- Is euthanasia the only option for low quality scores?
 Not necessarily.
 Low scores indicate need for medical evaluation and intervention.
 Many cats benefit from pain management, appetite stimulants, or environmental modifications that significantly improve quality of life.

 Start Monitoring Your Cat's Quality of Life Today